 (1919 - 1987)

 Primo Levi was an Italian Jewish chemist who, at the age of twenty-four, two years after graduating summa cum laude from the University of Turin, was arrested for his participation in the Italian resistance movement.
-On February 26, 1944, he entered Auschwitz among 650 Jews.
+On February 26, 1944, he was among 650 Jews entering Auschwitz.
 Twenty-three made it out alive.
 After the camp’s liberation, he made his way home to Turin by foot and by train.
 He published his book If This Is a Man in 1947 and The Periodic Table in 1975.
 Levi died, apparently by suicide, in 1987 at the age of sixty-seven—in the same house in which he was born.